What Is a Management System

 The Interplay of Quality Assurance and Safety Management in Real SMS

-In real aviation safety programs, quality assurance and safety management are handles differently.
+In real aviation safety programs, quality assurance and safety management are handled differently.
 In safety programs:

 - Separate departments/company divisions handle quality assurance and safety management; or